 De Visu / Shutterstock.com

-In a good Buenos Aires neighborhood, an apartment can be rented for about $400 a month or purchased for roughly $70,000, according to Bankrate.
-Sophisticated transportation, communications and internet services are cheap and health care, too, is a bargain.
-Entertainment can be cheap, but the prices in European-style restaurants are on par with those in the United States.
+In a good Buenos Aires neighborhood, an apartment can be rented for less than $500 a month, according to Bankrate.
+Sophisticated transportation, communications and internet services are cheap, and health care is a bargain, too.
+Entertainment can be cheap, but the prices in European-style restaurants are on par with those in the U.S.

 “Depending on where you live and your lifestyle, it’s possible to live comfortably for about $1,000 a month if you’re on your own, or about $1,500 a month if there are two of you,” and life in rural Argentina is considerably cheaper, says Investopedia.
 A cautionary note: Inflation has been high in Argentina.
 Keep an eye on the country’s economy and politics if you are interested in moving there.